UI-Research/mobility-from-poverty/.github/ISSUE_TEMPLATE/moibility-metric-update-issue-template-TEST.md

 *Quality Control*
 -   [ ] The program includes visuals of the distribution of key analysis variables throughout the calculation steps
--   [ ] The program includes visualizations of the final data as well as summary statistic and a selection of assumptions tests (including count of rows by year, missing values and calculate outliers (min & max) plus any additional checks deemed necessary)
+-   [ ] The program includes visualizations of the final data as well as summary statistic and a selection of assumptions tests (including count of rows by year, missing values and calculation of outliers (min & max) plus any additional checks deemed necessary)
 -   [ ] Assumption tests are applied to all years being created in the program.
-If a prior year of the metric data is not being recreated in this program, a version of that data is read in and evaluated for trends in differences with new years.
+If a year in the historical version of the metric data is not being recreated in this program, that historical data is read in and differences with new years are visualized.
 -   [ ] The program includes the creation of a quality variable for the metric and documents the method for assigning quality grades

 *Reproducibility*